uspgamedev/Project-Telos/README.md

 For Copyright and licensing information, read "LICENSE" or  the other license files

 ==============================
 Found any bugs?
-Contact us at pudimdefrutas@gmail.com or yancouto@gmail.com
+Contact us at "pudimdefrutas at gmail dot com"

 ==============================
 Want to know about incoming projects, new releases and other cool stuff?
 Of course you do!